 People with developmental disabilities – which include conditions like Fragile X syndrome and Fetal Alcohol Syndrome – may cause a person to be wrongly perceived as aggressive or a threat.
 Any steps to ensure the safety of people from the police are important, but what steps are being put into place to protect people with other disabilities?
 While this ID card law is a positive step – these cards should not be limited to people with developmental disabilities.
 Mental health symptoms, like certain symptoms of developmental disabilities, can also be perceived as aggressive.

-As someone who has severe post-traumatic stress disorder and borderline personality disorder, I am concerned that I will be labeled as dangerous by the police when my mental health issues become aggravated.
+As someone who has severe post-traumatic stress disorder, I am concerned that I will be labeled as dangerous by the police when my mental health issues become aggravated.

 My fears are definitely not unfounded.
 In recent years, far too many people have been killed by the police while experiencing a mental health crisis.
 One of these numerous cases include the tragic death of Saheed Vassell, who was killed by the police after they claimed that a metal pipe that he carried was a gun in Crown Heights.
 Vassell had bipolar disorder.